angular/angular/aio/content/guide/aot-compiler.md

    The compiler is roughly half of Angular itself, so omitting it dramatically reduces the application payload.

 * *Detect template errors earlier*
-   The AoT compiler detects and reports template binding errors during the build step before users can see them.
+   The AOT compiler detects and reports template binding errors during the build step before users can see them.

 * *Better security*
-   AoT compiles HTML templates and components into JavaScript files long before they are served to the client.
+   AOT compiles HTML templates and components into JavaScript files long before they are served to the client.
    With no templates to read and no risky client-side HTML or JavaScript evaluation, there are fewer opportunities for injection attacks.